thetechstewart/docs/docs/websites/nginx/nginx-php-fpm-debian-8.md

 - `htop` nicely shows the process list, memory and swap allocation, load, uptime... almost everyting you need to know if your server is running healthy.
 If load is over the number of cores, memory is almost full, swap is starting to fill, or other weird things are happening, that may mean your setup is not the appropiate for your hardware.

 	apt-get install htop

-- `zabbix` is (imho) the best open source monitoring tool, altough it is a bit complex to install.
+- `zabbix` is an open source monitoring tool, altough it is a bit complex to install.
 You can get more information [on zabbix.com](http://www.zabbix.com/).

 Other tools, like `ps`, `free` and much others, are usefull when you need a particular data, because its performance is higher than that of the previous tools, but will not offer you a more complete overview of your system.